 As part of the event, Kevan Lawlor introduced a short video highlighting significant milestones in NSF’s history.
 “The people of NSF – and the people who collaborate with NSF – have been able to accomplish some amazing things during the last 75 years,” Lawlor said.

-Based in Ann Arbor, Mich., NSF International is an independent, public health organization that facilitates voluntary consensus standards and tests and certifies products to minimize adverse health effects and protect the environment.
-Many public health standards in use today were developed by NSF International-led committees, including:
+Based in Ann Arbor, Mich., NSF is an independent, public health organization that facilitates voluntary consensus standards and tests and certifies products to minimize adverse health effects and protect the environment.
+Many public health standards in use today were developed by NSF-led committees, including: